iodigital-com/io-technology/data/blog/first-look-at-remix.md

 ## Resource routes

-If I would've build the previous form without any client-side JS in Next.js, I would've had to build a Next.js API route.
+If I had built the previous form without any client-side JS in Next.js, I would've had to build a Next.js API route.
 These are incredibly powerful.
-You can read more about these API routes in my article [Next.js API routes](https://www.davebitter.com/articles/next-js-api-routes).
 With Remix, you can do exactly the same, but even more.
 Remix doesn't just offer this for, for instance, JSON responses, but for any kind of response really.
 You can create a file with a special naming pattern like `/app/routes/jokes[.]rss.tsx`.
 The `[.]rss` part tells Remix that you will return a `.rss` file.
 In this code snippet, you can see how something like this could work.

 ```jsx
 import type { LoaderFunction } from 'remix'